davidmbochi/spring-civo-cloud/README.md

-## Deploy a Spring Boot application to the Civo Kubernetes cluster
+## Deploy a Spring Boot Application to the Civo Kubernetes Cluster
 This is a Spring Boot application that was developed to be deployed to the Civo Kubernetes cluster.
 The following are the steps that you use to deploy the application if you are using a Linux machine.

 ## Create a Kubernetes cluster